-Step 1 — Choose the Gregorian date
+Step 1 – determine the year

 For example: March 1, 2026.